SellaRafaeli/bbod/README.md

   fonts and the link tag

 3-
-  introduction to js, console tab
+  introduction to js, console tab, alert, console.log variables arrays
-  variables
-  arrays
   iteration: for, while